-El Saler, with its three miles of fine sandy dunes is located in Valencia's Albufera National Park.
-The sheltered bays are hidden from the western winds, perfect for topping up golden tans, while out to sea, windsurfers can make the most of the stronger Garbi winds.
-Active types can take the eight-mile cycle ride from Valencia to El Saler and cool down by Albefura Lake, a freshwater lagoon that’s separated from the sea by dunes and Mediterranean pine trees.
+El Saler, with its three miles of fine sandy dunes, is located in Valencia's Albufera National Park.
+The sheltered bays are hidden from the western winds, perfect for topping up golden tans, but out to sea, windsurfers can make the most of the stronger Garbi winds.
+Active types can take the eight-mile cycle ride from Valencia to El Saler and cool down by Albufera Lake, a freshwater lagoon that’s separated from the sea by dunes and Mediterranean pine trees.

 Declared a military zone in 1944 due to its isolation from Croatia's mainland, Vis Island only opened up to visitors in 1989.
 Its clean, clear beaches make it a haven for sun seekers who hop on speedboats from either Split or Pescara in Italy.
-On the south side of the island there’s the pristine yet bijoux Stiniva Cove, which has been created by a collapsed cave ceiling.
-While the northeastern side is home to the beautifully secluded Stoncica beach with its verdant Mediterranean vegetation and emerald waters, home to loggerhead turtles and bottlenose dolphins.
+On the south side of the island there’s the pristine yet bijoux Stiniva Cove, which has been created by a collapsed cave ceiling, while the northeastern side is home to the beautifully secluded Stoncica Bay with its verdant Mediterranean vegetation and emerald waters, home to loggerhead turtles and bottlenose dolphins.

 Kelebekler Vadisi (Butterfly Valley), Turkey

-Reached only by taxi boat or by walking the (extremely sheer and rocky) Lycian Way Trail, Butterfly Valley is a hidden gem of a beach and one of Turkey’s best-kept secrets.
-Its namesake comes from the rare species of more than 60 different types of butterfly that were, up until fairly recently, the valley’s only inhabitants.
-The steep sided valley is filled with rich flora and fauna and lush vegetation that shelters the white-pebble coves; from here you can take a dip in the azure ocean and splash around in two small waterfalls.
+Reached only by taxi boat or by walking the (extremely rocky) Lycian Way Trail, Butterfly Valley is a hidden gem of a beach and one of Turkey’s best-kept secrets.
+Its name comes from the rare species of more than 60 different types of butterfly that were, up until fairly recently, the valley’s only inhabitants.
+The steep-sided valley is filled with rich flora and fauna and lush vegetation that shelters the white-pebble coves; from here you can take a dip in the azure ocean and splash around in two small waterfalls.